The Pennine Teaching School currently has 49 designated SLEs.

-The next round for SLE applications is now open.
+The next round for SLE applications will be in Autumn 2017.

 Are you an experienced middle or senior leader who is interested in supporting leaders in other schools?
 If so you might want to apply to be a specialist leader of education (SLE).